Learn How to Make Homemade Hard Cider

 Browse Through all of Our Craft Cider Making Articles

 Have you ever made a cider that tasted flat and watery that made you feel like you wasted a bunch of time waiting for your cider to mature?
-I know I have and I tried to correct it by adding sugar or apple juice concentrate but just wasn't able to nail the flavor I was...read more
+Or, maybe the cider is too acidic?
+I know I have and I tried to correct it by adding sugar or apple juice concentrate but just...read more

 Apples and peaches taste great together in many drinks and desserts so it would only make sense to blend them for a hard cider!
 If you are looking for a way to use your extra peaches or just want to try a new hard cider recipe, try making hard peach cider!
 This recipe...read more

 Whether you are new to making cider or have many batches under your belt, you have probably popped off the airlock of a fermenter, went in for a sniff and were greeted with a nose full of sulfur.
 It's certainly disappointing.
 When yeast becomes stressed or is exposed...read more

 Non fermentable sugars and sweeteners are the solution to a big challenge for the home cider maker.
 The problem is how to make a sweet cider that naturally carbonates in the bottle without overpressurizing the bottles.
 If you follow r/cider, you have probably seen the...read more